-Joanna Schwartz is a Professor of Law at UCLA School of Law.
+Joanna Schwartz is Vice Dean for Faculty Development and Professor of Law at UCLA School of Law.
 She teaches Civil Procedure, the Civil Rights Litigation Clinic, and a variety of courses on police accountability and public interest lawyering.
 In 2015, she received UCLA’s Distinguished Teaching Award.

 Professor Schwartz is one of the country’s leading experts on police misconduct litigation.
 Her studies examine the frequency with which police departments gather and analyze information from lawsuits, and the ways in which litigation-attentive departments use lawsuit data to reduce the likelihood of future harms.
 She has also examined the financial effects of police misconduct litigation, including the frequency with which police officers contribute to settlements and judgments in police misconduct cases, and the extent to which police department budgets are affected by litigation costs.
 Professor Schwartz has also looked more broadly at how lawsuits influence decision-making in hospitals, airlines, and other organizational settings.